<< Back to Antalya >> Next to Istanbul

 Then we went to the Robin Hood Pub which was even more disappointing.
 The guy behind the bar denied any connection with Nottingham which broke my heart.

-Anyway, then onto a three course Cypriot dinner which was OK but not great
+Anyway, then onto a three course Cypriot dinner which was OK but not great.
+At least we got a view of some Greek dancing going on next door.
+Perhaps we'd come back for some of that.

-Day 142 ~ Last night in Paphos and an appropriately Greek Cypriot theme to end on.
-We're 2/3rd of the way through our planned itinerary now.
+Day 142 ~ This was our last night in Paphos and after another lazy day by the pool we wondered back into the old town for an appropriately Greek Cypriot theme to end on.

 Selay very kindly organised a taxi to take us from her sweet hotel (Gül Hanim House, named after her grandmother, who used to own the property).
 The pick up had to be at 7:30 am for our 10:35 am flight, so she even organised the breakfast to be especially early just for us at 7:00am.
 So kind.